PalmaLeandro/iterativeLSTMthesis/README.md

 # iterativeLSTM
-Research about LSTM and improvements over his structure
+Research about LSTM and improvements over its structure

 # To run implementation
 On the base of the repository run: